ravendb/book/Intro/Intro.md

 Focus: Operations

 This part deals with running and supporting a RavenDB cluster or clusters in production.
-From how you spina new cluster to decommissioning a downed node to tracking down performance problems.
+From how you spin a new cluster to decommissioning a downed node to tracking down performance problems.
 We'll learn all that you need (and then a bit more) to understand what is going on with RavenDB and how to customize its behavior to fit your own environment.